 - How will the images be used?

 Also, a great approach to understanding what the client is looking for is a mood board.
 This is a board created on an app like Pinterest or Mood Board.
-You and the client can pin sample images that align with their brand in terms of colour, mood, and aesthetic etc.
+You and the client can pin sample images that align with their brand in terms of color, mood, and aesthetic etc.

 Not only can you ensure you’re both on the same page, it’s a great communication tool.
 Visuals are the best way to communicate ideas you need to express visually.